epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 PREREQUISITES
 -------------

-EPICS V4 components:

-1. EPICS 3 Base          - for a large number of EPICS types
+1. EPICS V3 Base         - for a large number of EPICS types
-2. pvDataCPP             - for PVData
+2. pvDataCPP             - for pvData
-3. pvAccessCPP           - for PVAccess
+3. pvAccessCPP           - for pvAccess
 4. The Channel Archiver  - for Channel Archiver access and types

+In addition, depending on your target/compiler, you may need

+5. pvCommonCPP           - for (Boost) shared pointers

 SETUP
 -----

-1. EPICS version 3, the Channel Archiver and the EPICS V4 prerequisites (pvData and pvAccess) should be built.
+1. EPICS V3 Base, the Channel Archiver and the EPICS V4 prerequisites (pvData, pvAccess and, if required, pvCommon) should be built.

-2. The Channel Archiver service needs to know the location of these through the following macros:
+2. The Channel Archiver service needs to know the location of these.
+This can be achieved by creating a RELEASE.local file in the configure directory of the ChannelArchiverService directory.

-EPICS_BASE
-PVDATA
-PVACCESS
-ARCHIVER

-This can be achieved by creating a RELEASE.local file in the configure directory of the ChannelArchiverService directory, e.g. if your EPICS 3 base and extensions code is in /epics/R3.14.11 and your base directories of the EPICS 4 prerequisites you wish to link to are in /epics4 then it could be of the form
+For example if your EPICS 3 base and extensions code is in /epics and your base directories of the EPICS 4 prerequisites you wish to link to are in /epics4 then it could be of the form

-EPICS_BASE=/epics/R3.14.11/base
+EPICS_BASE=/epics/base
 PVDATA=/epics4/pvDataCPP
 PVACCESS=/epics4/pvAccessCPP
-ARCHIVER=/epics/R3.14.11/extensions
+ARCHIVER=/epics/extensions

 ARCHIVER should point to the directory containing src/ChannelArchiver.
 This will depend on the layout of your EPICS installation.

+If you need pvCommonCPP you will also need include its location:

+PVCOMMON=/epics4/pvCommonCPP

 3. The Archiver server and client are built by the command "make" issued from the ChannelArchiverService directory.